Table 8 Data Declaration

 Important note about rape data

-In 2013, the FBI UCR Program initiated the collection of rape data within the Summary Reporting System under a revised definition.
-The term “forcible” was removed from the offense name, and the definition changed to the revised UCR definition below.
+In 2013, the UCR Program initiated the collection of rape data under a revised definition and removed the term “forcible” from the offense name.
+The UCR Program now defines rape as follows:

 This table provides the volume of violent crime (murder and nonnegligent manslaughter, rape, robbery, and aggravated assault) and property crime (burglary, larceny-theft, and motor vehicle theft) as reported by city and town law enforcement agencies (listed alphabetically by state) that contributed data to the UCR Program.
 (Note: Arson is not included in the property crime total in this table; however, if complete arson data were provided, they will appear in the arson column.)